michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 		};
 	```

 3. Compile and run your app.
 Now, you should see a green navigation bar with white text that says "Cafeterias".
-Great, now that the framework is in place to handle navigation, let's create a new page for viewing and editing existing todos.
+Great, now that the framework is in place to handle navigation, let's create a new page for viewing menus.
 Right-click the `Views` folder.
 Click Add->New File.
 Select the `Forms` category on the left-hand side.
 Create a new `Forms ContentPage XAML` and name it "CafeteriaMenuPage".
 4. In `CafeteriaMenuPage.xaml.xs` update the constructor to have the following signature `public CafeteriaMenuPage (Cafeteria cafeteria)`.
 Why?
 When a user selects a cell, we want to pass our selected item along to the page.

 5. Remember how the binding context for `CafeteriaPage` was a view model?
 It doesn't always have to be!
 In this case, we are binding to a single item, a `Cafeteria`.
 We will create a property to hold our Cafeteria so we can just set the `BindingContext = Cafeteria` in the constructor of `CafeteriaMenuPage`.